FAA 107 UAG/RPC Remote Pilot Exam Certification Preparation Study Guide

 - (12) maintenance and inspection procedures

-A companion study guide textbook is available through several online sources, including the new, larger version found at Barns & Noble.
-See the link at the bottom of the screen or the post in the Professor’s Blog on this site.
+The companion study guide textbook is available through several online sources, including the new, larger print version found at Barns & Noble.
+See the link at the bottom of the screen or the post in the Professor’s Blog on this site. eBook versions are available from iTunes, Amazon Kindle, Smashwords and other sources.

 “I passed my UAG exam with 83%.
 Much tougher than I thought but your book definitely helped me pass.”